 When people come to your website, a live chat box is a powerful way to engage with them.
 You can answer their questions to make them more confident in a purchase, you can help existing customers with your product, or you can provide helpful information if they’re early in their buying journey.

 Regardless of the reason, a live chat service offers a custom, personalized interaction for them, which is a great customer experience when done right.

 On top of this, many live chat tools let you collect some basic customer contact information, so you can follow up with them — boosting sales and increasing customer retention.

-Adding a live chat widget to your website is simpler and cheaper than ever.
+Luckily, adding a live chat box (AKA a chat widget) to your website is simpler and cheaper than ever.
 We’ll introduce you to five easy-to-use tools that allow you to set up live chat for websites for free.

 Live chat widgets are most often used when a site visitor has a question that they want answered quickly.
 By giving them this option, you can keep the phones from ringing off the hook and you have a chance to overcome small sales objections that may otherwise prevent someone from buying from you.